Degree Level:

 In order to be certified, students must have completed six hours of study in college level courses in each of four areas: English, Social Studies, Mathematics, and Science (including at least 3 credits of lab science).
 Most of these are built into the core curriculum for all students, but New York State requires these courses be completed even if they are not met through core.

 Extending your certification to teach middle school is a fantastic option.
-Through this extension program, you’ll also be certified to teach Grades 5 and 6 on top of Grades 7-12 in Adolescence or Grades 7-9 on top of Grades 1-6 in Childhood.
+Through this dual certification, you’ll also be certified to teach Grades 5 and 6 on top of Grades 7-12 in Adolescence or Grades 7-9 on top of Grades 1-6 in Childhood.

-Courses for the Middle School Extension are taken at the conclusion of all other certification requirements, including student teaching.
+Courses for the Middle School certification are taken at the conclusion of all other requirements, including student teaching.

 If you have a heart for working with young children, you may want to consider an additional certification in Early Childhood Education, which focuses on skills needed for birth-Grade 2.